chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble-VOF/rising-bubble-VOF.rst

 .. note::
-    This example uses an adaptive time-stepping method, where the time-steps are modified during the simulation to keep the maximum value of the CFL condition below a given threshold.
+    This example uses an adaptive time-stepping method, where the time-step is modified during the simulation to keep the maximum value of the CFL condition below a given threshold.
 Using ``output control = time``, and ``output time = 0.03`` the simulation results are written every 0.03 s.

 .. code-block:: text